RouHim/beammp-container-image/README.md

 ### Server interaction

-To connect to the interactive game server console, you have to start the server in the detached (docker / -compose `-d` flag) mode.
+To connect to the interactive game server console, you can to start the server in the detached (docker / -compose `-d` flag) mode.
-Then run d
+Then run the following command to attach to the server console:

 ```bash
 docker attach <container-name>